Blaize-Egelhof/HangMan/README.md

  - Login to Heroku (Create an account if necessary)
  - Click on New in the Heroku dashboard and select ”Create new app”
  - Write a name for the app and choose your region and click ”Create App”
- - In the settings tab for the new application I created two Config vars.
-   - One is named CREDS and contains the credentials key for Google Drive API
-   - One is name PORT and has the value of 8000
  - Two buildpack scripts were added: Python and Nodejs (in that order)

 Heroku CLI was used to deploy the project.
-The following steps were taken in the terminal in GitPod
+The following steps were taken in the terminal in CodeAnyWhere

 Deploying your app to heroku
 1. Login to heroku and enter your details.